benjymous/annotations/sandman/sandman.03.md

 - Steve Murray <SXM101@psuvm.psu.edu> speculated on Constantine's not opening the pouch.
 - David Henry <UD137927@VM1.NoDak.EDU> corrected Mad Hettie's appearance.
 - Aaron Bibb added the annotation to page 22, panel 5.
-- Richard Munn tried (and failed) to do more research on "creepers".
+- Richard Munn added the Radio 1 and Zappa references, and tried (and failed) to do more research on "creepers".